openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

       from the mentorship program, Project issues and conflicts, opportunities for collaboration between Projects, opportunities for the Foundation in the greater JavaScript community, etc.
-   1. When needed, members of the CPC will be expected to create subcommittees or working groups.
-The CPC will delegate responsibilities and empower these groups to make decisions.

 ## Section 6.
 Non-Responsibilities of the CPC